 Your trailer has a 2-pin power connector pre-wired into the running light 12-volt system for the installation of a Power Line Vision System made by Power Linx.
 For more information on this system contact PowerLinx at their website or call http://rvenjoyment.com/rearview.htm.

 EXTERNAL RADIO JACK (Optional)

-Your trailer may have external speaker jacks located by the exterior 110-volt outlet.
+Your trailer may have wireless external speaker jacks. they are llocated on the underbelly just below the rubrail trim close by the exterior 110-volt outlet.

 SATELLITE RADIO (OPTION)